commercetools/merchant-center-application-kit/packages/permissions/README.md

     (default `false`)
   - `actionRights`: (_optional_) an array of action rights (mentioned above)
   - `dataFences`: (_optional_) an array of `DataFence` (mentioned above)
-  - `getSelectDataFenceDataByType`: (_optional_ unless `dataFences` is specified) the function is called with the component `props` and must return a new function that will be called on each specified `dataFence` and should return the mapped value specific to the data fence.
+  - `getSelectDataFenceData`: (_optional_ unless `dataFences` is specified) the function is called with the component `props` and must return a new function that will be called on each specified `dataFence` and should return the mapped value specific to the data fence.
 The returned function usually contains a switch-case logic based on the data fence `type`, with the return value based on the `props`.
 For example, with `type: 'order'`, the return value would be something like `ownProps.order.storeRef.key`.

 ### Example